 The emblem with the horse’s head wasn’t popular.
 Both fans and journalists mostly criticized this variant of the Detroit Pistons logo.
 Moreover, it was called an emblem for car races or for racing.
 As a result, in the 2005/2006 season, the management of the team adopted a new simplified design.
 Now the Detroit Pistons emblem is represented by a basketball and the team name inscription.

-In 2017, the official website of Detroit Pistons introduced an updated logo.
-In Michigan, it is believed that this will be a new chapter in the club history.
+In 2017, in a return to glory, the Pistons have brought back to the 1980 logo.
+It presents the name of the team inside a red basketball with a bold blue outline and a thin chrome ring around it.
+The minor changes include improved image quality and brighter shades of main colors.
+In Michigan, it is believed that this will be a new chapter in club history.
 This is the eighth renewal of the club’s emblem of the team, founded in 1941.
-In the new variant, the logo colors have not been changed.

 Detroit Pistons Color